Syracuse Introduction Walking Tour, Syracuse

 The Cathedral of the Immaculate Conception dates to 1910.
 One of the church's most beloved highlights is its Shrine of the Blessed Mother.
 The statue's artist is Jacqueline Belfort-Chalat, a professor at LeMoyne College.
 This area is a popular place for visitors to pray in the cathedral, along with the area near the Sacred Heart Altar.

 Besides being a popular place for prayer and reflection, the area near the Sacred Heart Altar is host to another important piece of art.
-This area features a mosaic in honor of St. Marianne Cope, a Franciscan sister from central New York.
+This area features a mosaic in honor of Saint Marianne Cope, a Franciscan sister from central New York.
 The saint became known for ministering to a colony of lepers in Hawaii.

 Concerts and musicals are regular events here, in addition to the daily Masses.
 Local colleges and high schools make up some of the most frequent performers.
 Professional groups have also performed at the cathedral because of its excellent acoustics.